Welcome to DigiProTips, digital production tips and tricks that enable you to work smarter and not harder!

-There is another trio of lenses you could go for, which may make your budget stretch further and still have your adaptability at near its peak.
+Ok, so there is actually another trio of lenses you could go for which may make your budget stretch further and still have your adaptability at near it’s peak.

 We already have the 18-35mm and 70-200mm ranges covered and the in most cases you’re likely to use the 24-70mm at around 50mm for any stationary or talking head shots anyway.
 We could there ditch the zoom lens and go with a fixed 50mm.